vgkits/corequest/README.md

 # CoRequest

 The CoRequest project makes it easy to write simple text-based games and user interactions in python3 and micropython.
 CoRequest sequences can run in the terminal or be published as a website.
-For learners, getting satisfying results to share with friends, family and the world from just a handful of lines of code may act as a stimulus to learn the fundamentals of python3 programming.
+Making games to share with friends, family and the world from a handful of lines of python3 may act as a stimulus to learn the fundamentals of python3 programming.

 The [simplest example](https://github.com/vgkits/corequest/blob/master/src/vgkits/console/examples/helloworld.py) of a text-based interaction looks like this...